 Green Infrastructure: Tools to Revolutionize Stormwater Management

 Green infrastructure (GI) is beginning to revolutionize how we alleviate flooding and conserve our water resources by shifting how we approach land development and manage stormwater.
-For example, traditional stormwater management employs costly underground infrastructure to move stormwater off site as quickly as possible.
-In contrast GI seeks to “slow it down, spread it out, and soak it in,” thereby retaining water onsite to the extent possible, which can dramatically reduce flooding and its associated impact to public safety and infrastructure.
+Traditional stormwater management employs costly underground infrastructure to move stormwater off site as quickly as possible.
+In contrast, GI seeks to “slow it down, spread it out, and soak it in,” thereby retaining water onsite to the extent possible, which can dramatically reduce flooding and its associated impact to public safety and infrastructure.

 GI is a suite of design tools and structural techniques that help to maintain natural hydrologic processes.
 There are two broad approaches to GI: Low Impact Development is a planning and design approach that seeks to maintain GI by minimizing land disturbance and avoiding sensitive ecological areas.
 Green Stormwater Infrastructure is a set of on-the-ground management practices that allow stormwater to be managed in the areas where runoff is produced and seeks to restore and maintain natural hydrologic processes.